fish-shop/.github/profile/README.md

 - ➡️ Check your indentation with [indent-check](https://github.com/fish-shop/indent-check)
 - 🔌 Install fish plugins with [install-plugin](https://github.com/fish-shop/install-plugin) or add a plugin manager with [install-plugin-manager](https://github.com/fish-shop/install-plugin-manager)
 - 🧪 Test your functions with [run-fishtape-tests](https://github.com/fish-shop/run-fishtape-tests)
-- 👨🏻‍🏫 Read the [supplementary project documentation](https://github.com/fish-shop/discussions/wiki/Supplementary-project-documentation) for detailed dependency and versioning scheme information
+- 👨🏻‍🏫 Read the [wiki](https://github.com/fish-shop/discussions/wiki) for dependency, versioning scheme, and security information
 - 🎙 Join our [discussions](https://github.com/orgs/fish-shop/discussions) to contribute your ideas and more!

 <hr>